 There are numerous opportunities to hunt mule deer across the western states.
 Hopefully, this article has given you some ideas to consider when you’re planning your next mule deer hunt.
 Good Luck!

-Special thanks to HuntTested Contributors, Mike Paul and Jeff Boehler for assistance and photo submissions for this article.
+Special thanks to HuntTested Contributors, Mike Paul and Jeff Boehler for photo submissions for this article.

 Note: Hunt Tested may receive a small commission if you purchase a product from the links on this page.
 This does NOT increase your price and helps to pay for the content you’re enjoying.